alex-gutev/static-dispatch/README.md

 [inlined-generic-function](https://github.com/guicho271828/inlined-generic-function),
-which allows standard Common Lisp generic function dispatch to be performed statically (at compile time) rather than dynamically (runtime).
+which allows standard Common Lisp generic function dispatch to be performed statically (at compile time) rather than dynamically (at runtime).
 This is similar to what is known as "overloading" in languages such as C++ and Java.

 The purpose of static dispatch is to provide an optimization in cases